yecharlie/convnet3d/README.md

 This project is developed on **keras** and **tensorflow** and tested on **python3.6**.

 ## Usage
-The `convnet3d/utils/kfold\_dataset.py` is a demo that show how to generate dataset and train model based on the existing functionalities of this project.
-Overall, the steps are:
+The `convnet3d/utils/kfold_dataset.py` is a demo that show how to generate dataset and train model based on the existing functionalities of this project.
+Overall, these steps are:

 1. Prepare the original dataset in csv file.
 The expected format of each line is:
     ```
     path/to/series,class,x,y,z,d,group
     ```
-    where 'group' is id/tag of series, one series one id, which could be a number started from 0.
+    where `x,y,z` are zero-based and `group` is id/tag of series, one series one id, which could be a number started from 0.
-2. Input the original csv dataset to `makeKFold` for k-fold-cross-validation. (`kfoldCV`)
+2. Input the original csv dataset to `makeKFold` to get k fold dataset for k-fold-cross-validation. (`kfoldCV`)
 3. Input the kfoldCV dataset to `makePatchesForDetection` to generate patches dataset for candidates screening model.
-Now the format of each line of the patches comes:
+Now the format of each line for patches dataset comes:
     ```
     /path/to/patch,class,x,y,z,d,path/to/series
     ```
-    with `path/to/series` indicates where this patches comes from, and `x,y,z` are zero-based. (`cs-dataset`)
+    with `path/to/series` indicates where this patches comes from. (`cs-dataset`)
 4. Train the candidates scrrening model with one fold of patches `cs-dataset`. (`cs-model`)
 5. Input the trained `cs-model` as well as the related patches `cs-dataset` to `makePatchesForReduction` to generate patches dataset for false positive reduction model. (`fpr-dataset`)
 6. Train the false positive reduction model with `cs-model` (for transfer learning) and patches `fpr-dataset`. (`fpr-model`)
-7. Repeat 4-6 for `kfoldCV`.
+7. Repeat 4-6 to complete the remaining part of `kfoldCV`.

 ## TODO
 Add **python2.7** support.